 Franklin Pest Solutions Michigan City advises homeowners to remain vigilant of termites as the weather warms

-The winter trifecta of snow, ice and wind may leave some homes damaged this spring and vulnerable to the most destructive pest – termites.
-Franklin Pest Solutions, serving northwest Indiana, advises homeowners to be aware of the property threats posed by termites and brush up on some simple tips to prevent or detect an infestation as weather conditions improve.
+The winter trifecta of snow, ice, and wind may leave some homes damaged this spring and vulnerable to the most destructive pest – termites.
+Franklin Pest Solutions, protecting you from termites in Indiana, advises homeowners to be aware of the property threats posed by termites and brush up on some simple tips to prevent or detect an infestation as weather conditions improve.

 Signs of Termite Infestation